AndrewHakmi/Nexus/Install-without-Docker-Git.md

 Step 3:
 After you download the zip archive, you can extract it to the desired directory

 This concludes the installation without using Git/Docker.
-Continue your journey on the "How to run" page
+Continue your journey on the "Configuring Auto-GPT" page